 Why real estate agents & TREC inspectors need this site

-This web site is a gold mine of information on slab-on-ground foundations.
 I am reminded almost daily that real estate agents and TREC home inspectors know a great deal about Houston area foundations.
 Unfortunately, much of what they know is wrong.
 There are two significant reasons for this: misleading advertisements by foundation repair companies and misleading information by, unfortunately, some Texas Professional Engineers.

 A site like this is needed precisely because there is so much information out there that is misleading or flat wrong.
 Bear in mind that I am not trying to make real estate agents or home inspectors into engineers.
 That is not possible, desirable, or necessary, but most agents and inspectors would benefit from exposure to basic key issues regarding slab-on-ground foundations.